Fantamomo/K-Event/README.md

 You can add any number of fields to an event.
 There are no restrictions on how complex they can be.
 This design makes K-Event flexible enough for UI events, network callbacks, system messages, and more.

+> Events can be generic, but the `DefaultEventManager` does not check the type, which means that a listener that listens to `CustomEvent<String>` also receives events like `CustomEvent<Int>`

 > For more infos about `Event` and `Dispatchable`: [link](#-dispatchable-vs-event)

 ---